 Case ResultsSee More Case Results

-Rideshare Rear End on Highway
+Rideshare Accident on I-275 Highway

 Our client was in the back of a ride-share vehicle when they were hit from behind on I-275.
 The person in that car that hit them had no insurance, but after extensive litigation, we were able to successfully negotiate a settlement under the underinsured motorist coverage and help this lovely client recover for everything she had been through as well as her medical expenses.